 Waitlisted students will remain on the waitlist until the end of December.
 If the student doesn’t get in by the end of December they need to go through the admissions process again for the following school year in order to be considered for BAA.

 Completion of Admissions Process

 Only Accepted and Waitlisted students will be asked to submit their official transcripts to BAA’s Admissions Office to complete their Admissions Process.
 Transcripts allow our staff to place students in appropriate classes, however they are not considered in the admissions decision.

 Visual Arts Supplemental Admissions Form

-If a students is a Visual Arts major, they must also submit a completed Visual Arts Supplemental Admissions Form (VASAF), which they will receive via email, to BAA’s Admissions Office in order to complete their Admissions Process.
+Only students who have been Accepted or Waitlisted for Visual Arts will be required to submit a completed Visual Arts Supplemental Admissions Form (VASAF), which they will receive via email, to BAA’s Admissions Office in order to complete their Admissions Process.

 Appeals Process for Visual Arts